dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/asana.md

     ]
 ```

 `access_token`: Token required to authenticate the Asana API.
-This token is defined in
+This token is defined in the
-the `.dlt/secret.toml` file.
+`.dlt/secret.toml` file.

-The function returns a list of resources: "workspaces", "projects",
-"sections","tags","tasks","stories", "teams", and "users".
-These resources represent different Asana API endpoints from which `dlt` can retrieve data.

 ### Resource `workspaces`

+This is a `dlt.resource` function, which returns collections of tasks and related information.

 ```python
 @dlt.resource(write_disposition="replace")